 A: We can coordinate showings using the centralized showing service (CSS) as a free option.
 CSS is an appointment scheduling service that streamlines Realtor property showing appointments.
 In addition, if you are living in the home, you have the control and convenience to approve or decline showing appointments from your phone, making it more convenient while you are at work, play or with your family.

 Q: How long is the listing agreement for?

 A: Good news.
 You are free from prolonged 6-12 month listing agreements that many traditional 6% brokers write.
 You can feel at ease knowing that we offer a 100% satisfaction guarantee.
 For most single-family homes, the listing agreement term is 90 days, and I am confident that I can sell your home quickly at a price that will put a smile on your face.
 The listing period is specific to your neighborhood and price point and allows for a reasonable amount of time for exposure on the open market.

 You have the freedom to cancel the listing agreement for a nominal fee of $795 (which helps cover some of our upfront marketing expenses and time investment for your listing).
 If you decide to relist with me at a later date, the $795 will be credited back to you at closing.
 I believe in full transparency when we work together, from start to finish.

 Q: How do you handle the paperwork?

 A: All client paperwork is taken care of electronically on a seamless and effortless eSignature platform, so it’s quick and efficient.
+We can also provide mobile notary service, at closing, for our clients residing out-of-town.
 Contact us when you are ready to get started.